Autodesk-AutoCAD/AutoLispExt/README.md

     * Document/selection formatting using narrow or wide style
     * Auto indent

+3. AutoLISP Project
+    * Open a project (.prj)
+    * Create a project
+    * Add .lsp files into a project
+    * Remove files from a project
+    * Find & Search in a project

 ## Getting started
 - Step 1.
 Install a supported AutoCAD release on your system.
 - Step 2.
 Install this extension.